rondiamond/Reduxion-iOS/README.md

 - Loosely-coupled layers for View / Business Logic / Services / Data
 - Composable business logic, in single-responsibility units
 - Designed for unit testability (TDD/BDD)
-- Ability to switch application from real to mock services using one line of code
+- Ability to switch entire application from real to mock services using one line of code
 - Ability to easily persist & recall the entire state of the application

 *[blah blah blah]*